janvi04/wmn/README.md

 # wmn
-wmn hackathon
+wmn hackathon.
-This the repository for the project made by Team codemaniac at the wmn hackathon.
+This the repository for the project made by Team Codemaniac at the wmn hackathon.